simpalm/SimpalmLogger-iOS/README.md

          .e →error , .i -> info , .v →verbose , .d → debug , .w →warning, .s →severe .

-#How to get Log files
+# How to get Log files

-1. From iTunes :
+# 1. From iTunes :

 First we need to import SimpalmLogger in AppDelegate.